 Back then there wasn’t anyone around who could help me recognize my gifts and help me learn to develop them.
 But I kept tapping into my own intuition and that lead me to the Bay Area in the early 80s.
 Soon after my move to San Francisco, I visited the eastern Sierra.
 I was astounded – I had been dreaming about the landscape around Mono Lake since I was a small child without ever having seen it!
 I felt like I had come home.

 - I love this work because it is as real as a stone you can hold, as practical as finding the right tool for the right job, and as deep and meaningful as a heart flowing with love.
 It’s satisfying, it’s intense, it’s profoundly human – and I am called to it body and soul.

 My journey of healing has been to connect and study with mentors, healers, nature and my own spirit guides to use the gifts I have been blessed with.
-I have studied shamanic work and energy medicine with teachers I met in graduate school, with healers throughout the United States and in the shamanic-energetic realms.
+I have studied shamanic work and energy medicine with teachers and healers throughout the United States and in the shamanic-energetic realms.
 The lineages I draw from include: Alberto Villodo and the Four Winds, Angeles Arrien, Emily Conrad, Peter Gold, Stan Grof, Joan Halifax, Michael Harner, Bear McKay, Vicki Noble and Brant Secunda.

 Click on a link below for an

 in-depth look at some of the modalities of our healing palette: